Q & A

 Thanks again for the depth and completeness of your answers....
 I do have one more follow up point to be considered: On Sept 29, 2019 the applicant was issued a regional Mine Permit by the BC Ministry of Energy, Mines - however the current land use designation does not support processing of the aggregate.
 If the land designation is changed in the OCP and RGS to industrial then, de facto, aggregate processing would be permitted on this site under the Mine Act regardless of the zoning classification because the RDN does not have any authority over the Mine Act.
 In other words assuming that this application to amend the OCP & RGS was approved there would be no legal mechanism available that could prevent the applicant to set up a rock crusher on the day following the approval of the Amendment to the OCP and RGS and run it 24 hours 7 days a week in perpetuity.
 Is this a correct interpretation?
 Thanks again, FW

-FW asked almost 3 years ago
+FW asked about 3 years ago

 Thank you for your question.
 The current mines permit is for small-scale aggregate extraction and not processing.
 Any future amendments to the existing Mines Permit (change in hours, days, use) would be part of a public process facilitated by the Province.
 The proposed RGS and OCP amendment do not impact this current Mines Permit or allow for the Mines Permit to be amended to allow primary processing of materials.
 For primary processing to occur, the property would need to allow that as a permitted use within the zoning.
 Primary processing is not a current permitted use on the subject property or a permitted use in any of the Industrial Zones found within Zoning Bylaw 500.
 If the applicant desired to amend the Mines Permit at a future date to allow primary processing, a separate rezoning application would be required as part of that process to allow primary processing as a permitted use.
 This would entail a public process and include notification requirements.